 If you aren’t sure where to start, we’ve put together a list of our favorite plunge routers to help you out.
 Let’s take a look.

 It has a variable speed range of 8,000 rpms all the way up to 25,000 rpms.
 Aluminum construction adds durability without making it too heavy.
-The fixed base features wooden handles while the plunge feature has soft grip handles.
+The fixed base router features wooden handles while the plunge feature has soft grip handles.

 It has a built-in constant response circuitry, so your speed doesn’t wobble during a job.
 The microfine adjustment is variable up to one inch and is accurate to 1/64 inch.
 The dust-sealed power switch should prevent debris from mangling the power supply.

 -21/2 horsepower for a range of big jobs

 -the motor can be tough to switch between fixed and plunge modes

 DeWalt’s router is a variable speed tool with a range of 16,000 to 27,000 rpms.
 It has a soft start motor with electronic feedback and maintains speed throughout your job for better accuracy.